SciML/Catalyst.jl/docs/src/faqs.md

 to other `ModelingToolkit.AbstractSystem`s.

 ## How to set default values for initial conditions and parameters?
-When directly constructing a `ReactionSystem` these can be specified directly, and allow solving the system without needing initial condition or parameter vectors in the generated problem.
+When directly constructing a `ReactionSystem` these can be passed to the constructor, and allow solving the system without needing initial condition or parameter vectors in the generated problem.
 For example
 ```julia
 using Catalyst, Plots, OrdinaryDiffEq
 @parameters β ν